 Organic foods may spoil faster as they are not treated with preservatives or waxes.

 Is it worth investing more in organic foods?

 Yes, the main concern about organic foods is their cost due to the expensive farming technique.
 But if you like the idea of low pesticide and the environment-friendly production of organic foods then don’t hold on to having the inorganic foods just to save few pennies.

 If it is not possible for you to go for 100% organic food, at least replace those inorganic foods which have higher pesticide levels.
 These include green onions, spinach, apples, strawberries, blackberries, beans, peaches, pears.
 If you want to promote the large-scale cultivation of such eco-friendly foods, then buy foods such as wheat, corn, dairy foods, grains, and beef.
 If you are interested in reducing the antibiotics and hormones intake, then buy milk, cheese, eggs, yogurt, and meat.

 What’s with “natural” vs “organic”?

 Don’t get confused with the terms such as “natural”, hormone-free”, “free-range” on the food labels!
 They are not interchangeable with the term “organic”.
 Guidelines provided by the USDA might not have been followed strictly in the production of such foods.

 Organic food is better for the environment, soil and body.
 More and more shoppers are convinced to buy organic food, and their market is steadily increasing.
 So join this list!
-Doing so, you are not only targeting for more nutritious food, but also you are including the tastier ones.
+By doing so, you are not only targeting more nutritious food, but also you are including the tastier ones.